As we age, our body changes, including our eyes.

 Cataract surgery replaces your natural lens with an artificial intraocular lens (IOL).
 What’s great about IOLs is they are made of biocompatible material, they don’t break down over time, and there are different types of IOLs that contain your individual prescription to best suit your needs.

 Laser cataract surgery can be completely customizable to you and offers long-lasting benefits.
-Your ophthalmologist will assess your eyes and determine the right IOL for you.
+Your eye care doctor will assess your eyes and determine the right IOL for you.

 The Process of Cataract Surgery